occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 returned by the two functions will be merged and written in an atomic fashion to the event store.

 The command composition library also contains some utilities for [partial function application](https://en.wikipedia.org/wiki/Partial_application) that you can use to further enhance the example above (if you like).
-If you statically import `partial` method from `org.occurrent.application.composition.command.partial.PartialStreamCommandApplication` you can refactor the code above into this:
+If you statically import `partial` method from `org.occurrent.application.composition.command.partial.PartialFunctionApplication` you can refactor the code above into this:

 {% include macros/command/composition-example-partial.md %}
-<div class="comment">If you're using commands that takes and returns a "java.util.List" instead of a Stream, you can instead statically import "partial"
-from "org.occurrent.application.composition.command.partial.PartialListCommandApplication".
-If you're using Kotlin, important the "partial" extension function from "org.occurrent.application.composition.command.partial".</div>
+<div class="comment">If you're using Kotlin, important the "partial" extension function from "org.occurrent.application.composition.command.partial".</div>

 With Kotlin, you can also use `andThen` (described above) to do: